gurhub/fastlane/README.md

 then
 > sudo gem install fastlane -NV -n /usr/local/bin

+## Sign in with the app-specific password you generated.
+If you forgot the app-specific password or need to create a new one, go to appleid.apple.com (-22938)

+Transporter transfer failed.Sign in with the app-specific password you generated.
+If you forgot the app-specific password or need to create a new one, go to appleid.apple.com (-22938)Your account has 2 step verification enabled.
+Please go to https://appleid.apple.com/account/manage and generate an application specific password for the iTunes Transporter, which is used to upload builds.
+To set the application specific password on a CI machine using an environment variable, you can set the FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD variable.

+Goto https://appleid.apple.com/, under Security find:

+APP-SPECIFIC PASSWORDS

+Use the "Generate Password" link to create a new password.
+Set the FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD environment variable in your .bash_profile file.
+This file could be different depending on your chose for the bash on your terminal.
+Add this line:

+export FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD="XXX"

 ## Transporter Error Output]: Could not start delivery: all transports failed diagnostics